Breast cancer detection

 Breast cancer responds to treatment best when it is detected early.
 For this reason you should be breast aware and get mammograms as recommended by your doctor.

 Cancer Research UK recommends women are breast aware.
 This simply means knowing how your breasts normally look and feel at different times of the month.

 The organisation says you don’t have to examine your breasts every day or even every week.
 You just need to know how your breasts normally feel and how they change with your periods, if you still have them.
 This will help you spot a change that isn’t normal, such as any new masses or lumps.
 Premenstrual changes can cause temporary thickening that disappears after the period, so it is best to check your breasts three to five days after your period ends.
 If you notice something about your breasts that makes you anxious or you have questions about how to examine your breasts, talk to your doctor.

 To examine your breasts you can start by viewing your breasts in a mirror - look for dimpling or changes in shape or symmetry.
 The rest of a breast examination is easiest to do in the shower, using soap to smooth your skin.
 Using light pressure, check for lumps near the surface.
 Use firm pressure to explore deeper tissues.
 Squeeze each nipple gently: if there is any discharge - especially if it is bloody – seek medical advice.

 A mammogram - an X-ray of the breast - is offered to all women in the UK between 50 and 70 years old, once every three years by the NHS.
-The NHS plans to extend this to all 47 – 73 year olds by 2016.
+The NHS plans to extend this to all 47 – 73 year olds by the end of 2016.

 Several tests can help distinguish a benign lump from a malignant tumour.
 Because malignant and benign lumps tend to have different physical features, imaging tests such as mammography and ultrasound can often rule out cancer.
 The only way to confirm cancer is to perform a needle aspiration or a biopsy and to test the tissue sample for cancer cells.